Skip to content

 Because there are a variety of ways panels can degrade, caused by a variety of factors, it’s a difficult problem to solve.
 Solar panel manufacturers are constantly evolving and coming up with ways to reduce that degradation rate so your panels can keep up their power output.
 But in the meantime, your panels are guaranteed to degrade at or below a specific rate, so you can rest assured your investment is a safe one.

-There are many different factors that contribute to solar panel degradation, but many of them focus on something that’s pretty hard to control - the weather.
+There are many different factors that contribute to solar panel degradation rates, but many of them focus on something that’s pretty hard to control - the weather.

 One common way microcracks form is through thermal cycling.
 When it’s warm, just about everything expands.
-When it’s cold, things contract.
-Solar panels aren’t immune to this, and it’s that constant back and forth that put them under strain and create those little cracks.
+When its cold, things contract.
+Solar panels aren’t immune to this, and it’s that constant back and forth that puts them under strain and creates those little cracks.

-Another question we get is “does sunlight cause degradation?” - the very thing that makes solar panels tick!
+Another question we get is “does sunlight cause degradation?”
+Sun is the very thing that makes solar panels tick!
 Thankfully, most solar panel manufacturers create panels with UV blockers that protect the panels from most damage, but yes - the sun itself does contribute to degradation.

-In fact, your panels degrade at one of the highest rates just hours after installation when they’re first exposed to the sun and its UV rays.
+In fact, solar panel degradation rates are highest just hours after installation when they’re first exposed to the sun and its UV rays.
 This is known as light-induced degradation (LID).
-Your panels can degrade 1 to 3% in this short amount of time, but after that, degradation slows way down.
+Your panels can degrade 1 to 3% in this short amount of time, but after that, degradation slows down.

 On average, solar panels degrade at a rate of 1% each year.
-That’s backed up by the solar panel manufacturer’s warranty, which guarantees 90% production in the first ten years and 80% by year 25 or 30.
+The solar panel manufacturer’s warranty backs this up, guaranteeing 90% production in the first ten years and 80% by year 25 or 30.

 However, a study conducted by The National Renewable Energy Laboratory (NREL) shows a more accurate picture of solar panel degradation.
-This study took a look at the degradation rates for almost 2,000 solar systems across the world in a variety of climates and found that monocrystalline panels made after the year 2000 degraded at a rate of just 0.4% - less than half of the 1% rate used in the warranties.
+This study examined the degradation rates for almost 2,000 solar systems worldwide in various climates and found that monocrystalline panels made after the year 2000 degraded at a rate of just 0.4%—less than half of the 1% rate used in the warranties.

-While solar panels lose a few percentages right away due to LID, the degradation rate slows down significantly for the remainder of their lifetime.
+While solar panels lose a few percentages immediately due to LID, the degradation rate slows significantly for the remainder of their lifetime.

 How Can I Extend the Life of My Solar System?